polterguy/polterguy.github.io/tutorials/crudification-explained/index.md

 }
 ```

-Etc, etc, etc. Hence, we can now _query our code_, and ask it arguably any question
+Etc, etc, etc. Hence, we can now _query_ our code, and ask it arguably any question
 we can phrase, and our Magic backend will instantly answer our question, and return
 the answer to our question, relating to what our code actually does, and what files
 are doing it.
 So with some Hyperlambda creativity, we have _"read"_ for our code,